jamiemaguiredotnet/adaptive-and-composer/README.md

 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`

-## Custom Dialogs

-BotFramework provides a built-in base class called `Dialog`.
-By subclassing Dialog, developers can create new ways to define and control dialog flows used by the bot.
-By adhering to the features of this class, developers will create custom dialogs that can be used side-by-side with other dialog types, as well as built-in or custom prompts.

-This example demonstrates a custom Dialog class called `SlotFillingDialog`, which takes a series of "slots" which define a value the bot needs to collect from the user, as well as the prompt it should use.
-The bot will iterate through all of the slots until they are all full, at which point the dialog completes.

-## Deploy this bot to Azure

-To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.

 ## Further reading